mapaction/geocint-mapaction-osm/README.md

 - Diverse Data Handling: Classes for downloading and processing data for roads, rivers, schools, hospitals, and other geographic features.
 - Efficient Data Processing: Techniques for filtering, reprojecting, and formatting data to meet specific analysis or storage needs.
-- Custom CRS Handling: Functionality to map country codes to their corresponding Coordinate Reference Systems (CRS) for accurate geographic representation.
+- CRS Handling: Functionality to map country codes to their corresponding Coordinate Reference Systems (CRS) for accurate geographic representation.

 ## Getting Started